TMJ Treatment Lemay, MO

 Get Started with TMJ Treatment in Lemay, MO at Axes Physical Therapy

 Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
-Our individualized, patient-centered TMJ treatment in Lemay, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
-We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+Our personalized, patient-centered approach to TMJ treatment in Lemay, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.

 Services Offered